TheIronYard-humdrum/w6d1-ResponsiveDesign/Readme.md

 * Used `:nth-child(even)` and `:nth-child(odd)` to select message divs and give alternating background colors.
 * Used `:last-child` to remove lingering margin from last message div.
+* Used `$lightblue: #color` to declare color variable.
+Color can now be changed in varibale, rather than in every instance of the style.